-

 Interest paid on securitisation notes issued by an SPV in the UK will be subject to UK withholding tax at the basic rate of income tax (currently 20 per cent) unless an exemption applies.

-An exemption that is often used, particularly where notes are intended to be widely distributed, is the ‘quoted Eurobond’ exemption that applies where the notes are listed on a ‘recognised stock exchange’ or admitted to trading on a ‘multilateral trading facility’ operated by a ‘regulated recognised stock exchange’, being a recognised stock exchange that is regulated in the UK, EEA or Gibraltar.
-Many exchanges qualify as ‘recognised stock exchanges’, including the London Stock Exchange, Euronext Dublin, the Luxembourg Stock Exchange and the International Stock Exchange of the Channel Islands.
+An exemption that is often used, particularly where notes are intended to be widely distributed, is the ‘quoted Eurobond’ exemption that applies where the notes are listed on a ‘recognised stock exchange’ or admitted to trading on a ‘multilateral trading facility’ operated by a ‘regulated recognised stock exchange’, being a recognised stock exchange that is regulated in the UK, the EEA or Gibraltar.
+Many exchanges qualify as ‘recognised stock exchanges’, including the London Stock Exchange, Euronext Dublin, the Luxembourg Stock Exchange and the International Stock Exchange.

-Where notes are privately placed with investors resident in jurisdictions which are party to a double tax treaty with the UK that includes a ‘non-discrimination’ article, the ‘qualifying private placement’ exemption from UK withholding tax may be used – provided the other relevant conditions for applicability of the exemption are also met.
-Alternatively, relief may be obtained by virtue of a double tax treaty (utilising, where appropriate, HM Revenue & Customs’ Double Taxation Treaty Passport Scheme).
+Where notes are privately placed with investors resident in jurisdictions which are party to a double tax treaty with the UK that includes a ‘non-discrimination’ provision, the ‘qualifying private placement’ exemption from UK withholding tax may apply – provided the other relevant conditions for applicability of the exemption are also met.
+Alternatively, relief from withholding tax may be obtained by virtue of a double tax treaty (utilising, where appropriate, HM Revenue & Customs’ Double Taxation Treaty Passport Scheme).

 Stamp taxes